salt-extensions/saltext-vault/docs/topics/migration_from_core.md

 - [vault.generate_token](saltext.vault.runners.vault.generate_token)

 (3007-changes)=
-## Deprecated defaults
+## Deprecated defaults/configuration
-There are some planned default value changes not found in any version of Salt core.
+There are some planned changes not found in any version of Salt core.

 ### Execution module
 * [vault.list_secrets](saltext.vault.modules.vault.list_secrets) used to return